 When tracking visitor insights in Google Analytics, two tags are available through Google Tag Manager.
-It enables you to be aware of way or how your viewers got to your site.
+It enables you to be aware of the way or how your viewers got to your site.
 Also, where they come from is vital pieces of information that can be leveraged to make for a better website.

 6. It improves server performance

 If your site gets lots of traffic from mobile pages, AMP will reduce the load on your servers as well as the bandwidth; this will improve server performance.
 It is because AMP page echoes data from saved Google cache; this means that the short server down period will not affect your mobile visitors.